permissionx/hello-world/README.md

 # hello-world
-just for studying how to use github
+Just for studying how to use github